Learn how to get rid of cat dander in your home and reduce allergy symptoms.

 This is easier said than done, we know.
 Keeping your cat out of your bedroom will at least keep the source of the allergens out of your sleeping environment.
 If you currently sleep with your cat and feel your allergies acting up at night, consider purchasing a pet bed and placing it in a different room.
 If you or your cat are against this idea, make sure that all of your bedding is machine washable.

 Cat dander can easily become lodged within the fibers of your home’s carpeting, and the constant influx of people and pets walking around will uproot that dander straight back into the air.
 Vacuuming at least once a week is essential in keeping your carpet and home as dander-free as possible.

 Your cat’s litter box can be a goldmine for allergens, so it’s best to be extra careful when cleaning it out.
 If possible, keep your pet’s litter box in an area of the house that you don’t frequent, like the garage or basement.
-How to clean a litter box?
+Wondering how to clean a litter box?
 Scrub it down with a natural detergent or some baking soda, then rinse it out with warm water.
 Just make sure to thoroughly clean out any remaining soap residue.

 If you find that you need to adjust the frequency of your filter changes, we know of a great subscription service with a convenient custom scheduling option.
 Try it out right over here.

+Now you know our best tips for how to get rid of cat allergies, dander, and dandruff.
 Taking preventative measures in your home will go a long way in managing your allergy symptoms.
 Regularly grooming your cat, cleaning furniture and flooring, and replacing your air filter are all simple steps that you can take to reduce the amount of cat dander in your home.

 Cats regularly rate our boxes 5/5 stars.